Settling liability in a parking lot accident can be tricky; however, certain common accidents occur in which liability can be easily proven.

 No matter how small the accident seems or how convincing the other driver is, it’s generally advisable to call the police after an accident.
 When responding officers arrive at the accident scene, they will assess the situation, take statements from witnesses, and make a police report of the incident.
 You can use the police report to prove fault in a parking lot accident.

-The police report can provide vital information about the accident, including the time, location, and other factors that may have contributed to the crash.
-In some cases, the police officer may also include a sketch of the scene.
-All of this information can be used to help determine who was at fault for the accident.
+The police report can provide vital information about the accident, including the time, location, and other factors that may have contributed to it.
+In some cases, the police officer may also include a scene sketch.
+All this information can help determine who was at fault for the accident.

 Eyewitness Statements

 Parking lot accidents often happen in high-traffic buildings, which means there is a good chance that eyewitnesses were present when your accident occurred.
 Eyewitness statements can be a powerful tool in proving fault.
-These witnesses can provide a firsthand account of the events that took place and can offer details about the speed and direction of the vehicles involved.
+These witnesses can provide a firsthand account of the events and offer details about the speed and direction of the vehicles involved.

 Testimony From Accident Reconstruction Specialists